joepickrell/genome-server-21/README.md

 # genome-server-21

-[warning: untested, likely buggy code]

-Use the 21 bitcoin computer to sell API calls to your genotypes and phenotypes.
+Testing how to use the 21 bitcoin computer to sell API calls to your genotypes and phenotypes.
 Genotypes/phenotypes stored in sqlite database, also can sell bulk access to a VCF file.

 Setup
 -----